jlcarr/LeetCode/README.md

 - **Runtime**: 293 ms
 - **Memory**: 22.5 MB
 - **Solution**: Initial solution was to avoid the division by converting to logarithms, then subtracting and then re-exponentiating.
 Real answer is to run through the array forward accumulating, and then backwards accumulating.

+### Problem 268
+- **Name**: Missing Number
+- **Runtime**: 149 ms
+- **Memory**: 15.2 MB
+- **Solution**: Use the triangular number formula to get what the sum should be, then subtract off the actual sum.

+### Problem 322
+- **Name**: Coin Change
+- **Runtime**: 2829 ms
+- **Memory**: 14 MB
+- **Solution**: Compute sums that can be made up to the target amount keeping track of the shortest path to each.
+To do this, from a given sum iterate over the coins that can add to the sum.
+This makes the solution time proportional to `coins.length * amount`.
+My initial attempt at DP over starting coin and target value didn't work because the time complexity then included looping over the number of copies of a given coin to include.

+### Problem 338
+- **Name**: Counting Bits
+- **Runtime**: 80 ms
+- **Memory**: 20.7 MB
+- **Solution**: By removing the most significant binary digit we can a smaller number that has already been computed.
+As such we can run through the values onces and check previous solutions fill out the answer.

+### Problem 371
+- **Name**: Sum of Two Integers
+- **Runtime**: 25 ms
+- **Memory**: 13.8 MB
+- **Solution**: Bit-manipulation to perform binary addition, treating the second input as the carries, and the first input as the solution accumulator.
+The hardest part is accounting for negatives via two's complement.

 ### Problem 383
 - **Name**: Ransom Note